'Want the COVID-19 vaccine? Have a U.S. visa?' Latinos travel north for the shot

 Vaccine tourism has fueled a jump in air travel to the United States, with fares for some last-minute flights doubling or even tripling since January, even as airlines increase capacity, according to Rene Armas Maes, commercial vice president at MIDAS Aviation, a London-based consultancy.

-LATAM Airlines Group, the region’s largest carrier, said on Thursday it was seeing increased demand from South Americans seeking to travel to the United States to get vaccinated against the coronavirus.
+LATAM Airlines Group (LTM.SN), the region's largest carrier, said on Thursday it was seeing increased demand from South Americans seeking to travel to the United States to get vaccinated against the coronavirus.

-Aeromexico said passenger traffic between Mexico and the United States increased 35% from March to April.
+Aeromexico (AEROMEX.MX) said passenger traffic between Mexico and the United States increased 35% from March to April.

 "We're matching the increased demand in many of these markets, with additional frequencies, new routes or with the use of widebody aircraft, resulting in more capacity," said American Airlines.